College of Saint Teresa-Ganduxer

 The College of Saint Teresa-Ganduxer (Catalan: Col·legi de les Teresianes or Col·legi Santa Teresa—Ganduxer) is a school on the Carrer de Ganduxer in the old town of Sant Gervasi de Cassoles, currently part of the Tres Torres neighborhood of the Sarrià—Sant Gervasi district of Barcelona.
 The school offers all the courses of the regular education curriculum from the second cycle of infantile education to the baccalaureate.
 It used to be a girls-only school, but by the end of the twentieth century it was a mixed school.
 It has an agreement with the Generalitat de Catalunya to teach the compulsory education curriculum.
-The building, designed by noted Catalan Modernisme architect Antoni Gaudí, has been declared a Spanish Cultural Asset of National Interest.
+The building, designed by noted Catalan Modernisme architect Antoni Gaudí, has been declared a Spanish Asset of Cultural Interest.

 Description

 The College of Saint Teresa-Ganduxer is composed of an elongated rectangular building with a longitudinal axis of communication, consisting of parabolic arches, and rises four stories high (ground floor and three stories), made primarily of stone and exposed brick.
 At the corners of the façade, there are brick pinnacles with a helical column culminating in the four-armed cross, typical of Gaudí's works, and with ceramic shields with various defining symbols of the Teresian order: the crowned Mount Carmel. by the cross, the heart of the Virgin crowned with thorns and that of St. Teresa pierced by an arrow.

 Almost all the windows are enclosed by the parabolic arches, and on the ground floor the arches form a gallery.
 On the first and second floors, the arches are inscribed in a rectangle of bricks.
 On the top floor, a succession of arches (alternating open and blind) form a large frieze that crowns the whole, which is superimposed on the roof railing which is combined with a kind of merlet.
 It is triangular in shape and pinnacles with four-armed crosses at the corners.

 On one of the long façades is a small porch close to the square, which rises two more floors forming gazebos, enclosed by brick latticework with small colored ceramic circles.
 The entrance door of this porch, formed by a parabolic arch, has a wrought iron gate, which is in line with the dragon door of the Güell pavilions, although its design is simpler.
 The coat of arms of the order appears in several places.
 Instead, there are virtually no ornamental elements, but constructive solutions.

 Inside, there is a corridor that is famous for the succession of parabolic arches it contains.
 These arches are not merely decorative, but have the function of supporting the ceiling and the upper floor.
 Gaudí used the parabolic arch as an ideal construction element, capable of supporting high weights by means of thin profiles.
 The Teresian building thus becomes one of Gaudí's most coherent works, in which the interior and exterior form a unit.